SumoLogic/sumologic-documentation/docs/dashboards-new/set-custom-time-ranges.md

 ---
 id: set-custom-time-ranges
-title: Set Dashboard and Pannel Time Ranges
+title: Set Dashboard and Panel Time Ranges
-description: Learn how to set change time ranges for individual panels and the dashboard as a whole.
+description: Learn how to set dashboard and panel time ranges.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';